krzentner/language-world/data/gpt-3.5-turbo/chain_md/door-close-2.md

-Unfortunately, since the task `door-close` wasn't defined in the original prompt, I cannot provide specific steps to complete the task.
-Can you please provide more information about the task and the robot's capabilities?
+Sorry, I cannot provide an accurate solution as the required target location for closing the door is not specified.
+Please provide more details about the task and the target location.